Toro Lawn MowersConsumerAffairs Unaccredited Brand

 Toro develops cutting edge riding mowers and has a 100-year history.

-- 60-inch cutting deck: This broad cutting deck handles substantial lawn sizes of up to 6 acres.
+60-inch cutting deck: This broad cutting deck handles substantial lawn sizes of up to 6 acres.

-- Lifetime guarantee: These riding mowers have a lifetime guarantee for industry-leading protection.
+Lifetime guarantee: These riding mowers have a lifetime guarantee for industry-leading protection.

-- Focus on durability: The parts used in the Toro riding mowers have a high-quality design with every step taken to increase durability.
+Focus on durability: The parts used in the Toro riding mowers have a high-quality design with every step taken to increase durability.

-- Adjustable floating suspension: The suspension smooths out a rough ride and creates a comfortable seat.
+Adjustable floating suspension: The suspension smooths out a rough ride and creates a comfortable seat.

-- Multiple speed ranges: Toro riding mowers offer multiple speeds for full control.
+Multiple speed ranges: Toro riding mowers offer multiple speeds for full control.

-- Best for Homeowners and commercial companies get a long-lasting riding mower from Toro.
+Best for: Homeowners and commercial companies get a long-lasting riding mower from Toro.

-Toro Lawn Mowers Company Profile
+Toro Lawn Mowers Company Information

 - Company Name: